automonkey/shifts/README.md

 ##CI

 The script ci-env-setup.sh is included in the project for initialising the environment for automated build jobs.
 It assumes availability of nvm, and should be sourced as part of the build job (not executed).
-For example, a test stage might incude the following steps:
+For example, a test stage might include the following steps:

 ```
 source ci-env-setup.sh